GlobalWebIndex/jedi-team-challenge/README.md

 2. There are three Dockerfile files.
     1. Dockerfile is the normal, production one
     2. Dev.Dockerfile is for setting up a remote debugger Delve
-    3. Utilities.Dockerfile is for building a docker for "utilities" like running tests,
+    3. Utilities.Dockerfile is for building a docker for "utilities" like running tests, linting etc
-       linting etc
-4. LLM Choices I took: (This is a field that it's a bit unknown for me, so some decision were made with just a little studying and might not be the correct ones):
+4. LLM Choices (Made with limited knowledge):
     1. Pinecone for vector database
-    2. "text-embedding-3-small" as embedding model
+    2. `text-embedding-3-small` as embedding model
-    3. Tiktoken as a tokenizer with CHUNK_ENCODING_MODEL "cl100k_base" and MAX_TOKENS_PER_CHUNKS 3000
+    3. Tiktoken as a tokenizer with CHUNK_ENCODING_MODEL `cl100k_base` and MAX_TOKENS_PER_CHUNKS `3000`
     4. The top 7 results are retrieved from the similarity search in the Vector DB, and there is a threshold of 0.35 that rejects the matches with score less than that.
 If no such matches are found, then the answer is "The force is not strong enough for me to answer that question based on my context."
-    5. For OpenAI model I have chosen "gpt-4.1-nano" which is a nice combination and balance of speed, accuracy and price.
+    5. For OpenAI model I have chosen `gpt-4.1-nano` which is a nice combination and balance of speed, accuracy and price.
-5. There are swagger definitions in /docs, and examples in /examples that show the usage of the API.
-And the e2e.sh that checks everything.
+5. There are swagger definitions in `/docs`, and examples in `/examples` that show the usage of the API.
+And the `e2e.sh` that checks everything.
+6. My approach for the code structure is the Hexagonal Architecture, more on that https://medium.com/@matiasvarela/hexagonal-architecture-in-go-cfd4e436faa3

 ## Known Issues

 1. Only happy path tests are created due to time constraints.
 2. JWT mechanism just requires a fake username and password to generate a JWT token and does NOT do actual login due to lack of time.
 Also no test created for it.
 Also, the user_id that exists in the endpoint should come the JWT directly.
 3. In my implementation, when inputing the Chat History from the Messages DB, I import all messages to OpenAI so that the discussion gets continued.
 In a production env, I would not do that, but put a limit to the number of messages read from history, as there might be a lot of messages.

 ## Security

 1. JWT mechanism added for Authentication and Authorization (incomplete - see Known Issues)

+## Libraries and Tools

+1. github.com/gorilla/mux for routing
+2. gorm.io/gorm as ORM for my PostgreSQL DB
+3. github.com/golang-jwt/jwt/v4 for the JWT token handling
+4. github.com/openai/openai-go for communicating with OpenAI
+5. github.com/pinecone-io/go-pinecone/v3 for Pinecone Vector DB
+6. github.com/pkoukk/tiktoken-go for tokenizer
+7. github.com/swaggo/swag for Swagger definition
+8. github.com/stretchr/testify & go.uber.org/mock & github.com/DATA-DOG/go-sqlmock for testing